andrewsimpson4/ParsaModel.jl/README.md

 The purple lines here are each of the initialization runs and the final green line is taking the best initialization and running the algorithm until convergence is reached.

 Now that the model has been fit, we can look at the parameter estimates of the model.
-Since we used `Normal` as the base, we have parameters for `:mu` and `:cov`.
+Since we used `MtvNormal` as the base, we have parameters for `:mu` and `:cov`.
 This can be viewed with the following.

 ```julia
 @| model :mu :cov Z